2 hours 58 minutes

-Hi, You are watching Veum.
-Ravi's Fear Lesson one.
-Virtualization 11
+Hi, You are watching the, um Lavey sphere.
+Lesson one virtualization 11

 By the end of this video, you'll learn how servers were used.
 In the pre federalization era, however, authorization came to be and most importantly, what problems it was set to solve.

-We're back in the 19 nineties, when veterans ation was not yet mainstream.
+We're back in the 19 nineties, when virtualization was not yet mainstream.

 And here's our friend John.
 He's a fresh graduate, and he has just been hired by a new tech company.

-His task is to install and managed three different service is
+His task is to install and manage three different services

 a Web service, an email service and a database service.